 A team 5 of Commissioners was originally appointed by the Secretary of State for Communities and Local Government on 26 February 2015 to take over responsibility for discharging the Executive and Licensing functions of the Council.
 Following the appointment of a substantive Chief Executive, the number of Commissioners reduced to 4 in May 2016/17.
 These 4 Commissioners remained in post throughout 2016/17, until 31 March 2017 when Sir Derek Myers left the Council following the return of additional powers to the Council.

-The role of the Commissioners is to perform certain functions and oversee actions which the Council is to perform, but they are not employees of the Council.
-They are instead accountable to the Secretary of State.
-The team comprises:
+The team comprised:

-Mary Ney (Lead Commissioner)
+Dame Mary Ney (Lead Commissioner)